The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Introduction

-Creating $\mathrm{QGP}$ through heavy-ion collisions allows for the simulation of the extreme conditions of high temperature and rapid expansion present in the early universe \cite{Laine:2006we, Asaka:2006rw, Hindmarsh:2005ix, Rothkopf:2019ipj, Rothkopf:2019ipj}.
+Creating $\mathrm{QGP}$ through heavy-ion collisions recreates the extreme conditions of high temperature and rapid expansion from the early universe \cite{Laine:2006we, Asaka:2006rw, Hindmarsh:2005ix, Rothkopf:2019ipj, Shuryak:2014zxa, 2015The, Busza:2018rrf}.
 This helps us to understand the evolution of the early universe and the properties of $\mathrm{QCD}$.
-Heavy quarkonium is an important probe for studying conditions of extreme high temperature and rapid expansion.
+Heavy quarkonium is an important probe for studying conditions of extreme high temperature and rapid expansion \cite{QuarkoniumWorkingGroup:2004kpm, Brambilla:2010cs, vanHees:2005wb}.
 Moreover, in the recent $\mathrm{LHCb}$ experiment at $\mathrm{CERN}$, researchers have discovered a new particle known as $\Xi_{cc}^{++}$ \cite{LHCb:2017iph, LHCb:2018pcs}.
 It is composed of two heavy quarks and one light quark, and its discovery has greatly increased interest in the study of doubly heavy baryon.
-The running coupling constant has been extensively studied in the Refs. \cite{Giunti:1991ta, Baikov:2016tgj, Javidan:2020lup, Aguilar:2001zy, Lombardo:1996gp, Zhou:2023qtr, Bloch:2003sk, Deur:2016tte, Yu:2021yvw, Takaura:2018vcy, Chen:2021gop}, as discussed through lattice calculations at finite temperatures in the Refs. \cite{Kaczmarek:2008saj, Kaczmarek:2004gv, Kaczmarek:2005ui}.
-It is well known that the $\mathrm{QGP}$ has been rapidly expanding since its inception.
-Therefore, rapidity is an unavoidable factor to consider when discussing the effective running coupling of particles.
-This paper attempts to reveal more information about the $\mathrm{QGP}$ by contrasting heavy quarkonium and doubly heavy baryon at finite temperatures and rapidities.
-This can aid in our understanding of particle transport in the $\mathrm{QGP}$ and the plasma's effect on particle properties.
-Moreover, the interaction forces between quarks in the $\mathrm{QGP}$ can also reflect the state of the $\mathrm{QGP}$ to a certain extent, such as determining whether it is a strongly coupled $\mathrm{QGP}$ ($\mathrm{sQGP}$) or a weakly coupled $\mathrm{QGP}$ ($\mathrm{wQGP}$) \cite{Nijs:2023bok, Shuryak:2014zxa, Arnold:2004ti}.
+While the running coupling constant has been extensively studied from many different approaches, see e.g. Refs. \cite{Giunti:1991ta, Baikov:2016tgj, Javidan:2020lup, Aguilar:2001zy, Lombardo:1996gp, Zhou:2023qtr, Bloch:2003sk, Deur:2016tte, Yu:2021yvw, Takaura:2018vcy, Chen:2021gop}, here we use the definition given in Refs. \cite{Kaczmarek:2005ui,Kaczmarek:2007pb,Bazavov:2018wmo, Kaczmarek:2004gv, Kaczmarek:2008saj} as in Eq. (\ref{01}).
+It is well known that the $\mathrm{QGP}$ expands rapidly after its formation; however, during its cooling and expansion, heavy quarks with finite velocity relative to the QGP are invariably produced.
+Therefore, relative rapidity is an unavoidable factor to consider when discussing the interaction forces of particles.
+Taking the Au+Au collisions at RHIC as an example, various particle species emerge during the diffusion and cooling processes of the $\mathrm{QGP}$ \cite{STAR:2021orx, Jin:2024xxz, STAR:2024znc}.
+Therefore, the consistent description of different particle behaviors under the same physical framework carries significant physical implications.
+This paper attempts to reveal more information about the $\mathrm{QGP}$ by contrasting heavy quarkonium and doubly heavy baryon at the same physical framework.
+Moreover, the interaction forces between quarks in the $\mathrm{QGP}$ can also reflect the state of the $\mathrm{QGP}$ to a certain extent, such as determining whether it is a strongly coupled $\mathrm{QGP}$ ($\mathrm{sQGP}$) or a weakly coupled $\mathrm{QGP}$ ($\mathrm{wQGP}$) \cite{Nijs:2023bok, Shuryak:2014zxa, Arnold:2004ti, Shuryak:2004cy}.